European Traveler

 • The absolute must-see section on any Rhine River cruise is the Loreley Rock (Lorelei) seen on the Oberwesel – St Goar section of the cruise.
 (Disembark in St Goarhausen to climb to the top of the Loreley Rock for marvelous views but St Goar with castle ruins is a more interesting town.)
 The steep valley and vineyards are the main attraction rather than the rock itself.

-• The best day trip goes from Rüdesheim or Bingen to St Goar or St Goarhausen — around 90 minutes downstream (almost double upstream), or continue further downstream to Boppard or Braubach.
+• The best day trip goes from Rüdesheim or Bingen to St Goar or St Goarhausen — around 90 minutes downstream (almost double upstream) or, if time allows, continues further downstream to Boppard or Braubach.
 The Rhine Valley here is the most beautiful and most romantic.

 • Cruising from Mainz to Rüdesheim and the sections closer to Koblenz is still beautiful but less interesting and only worth it if time is not pressing.